Birdchain/whitepaper-business/README.md

 Comming soon

 # In-app mini-games
 To create an internal economy and promote BIRD tokens' circulation, we must create a space where our app users would be able to spend the earned tokens.
-Marketplace of in-app applications will the that space where users will be able to install additional add-ons, increasing the efficiency of the Birdchain app and aiding them in the creation of the perfect IM application.
+A marketplace of in-app applications will that space where users will be able to install additional add-ons, increasing the efficiency of the Birdchain app and aiding them in the creation of the perfect IM application.
 However, the greatest potential we are seeing in the growing mobile gaming market.

 ![Mobile game market](https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/MobileGames2.png)

-## How mini-games are going to work?
+## How are mini-games going to work?
 The Birdchain app will hold a marketplace where users will be able to download the needed extension.
 It could be a work-friendly app (such as a calendar, work scheduler, or a calculator), or some uncomplicated games.

 In the starting stages of the Birdchain app development, the Birdchain team themselves will present several simple yet engaging games, for users to spend their earned valuables.
 For example, we know from previous experience the slot machine game will be very successful.